 This programme is studied on campus.

-History research at Aberdeen is rated top in Scotland for its impact and 2nd in the UK in the latest UK Research Excellence Framework, with teaching rated ‘Highly Satisfactory’ in the last national quality assessment and student satisfaction of 95%.
+History research at Aberdeen is rated top in Scotland for its impact and 2nd in the UK in the latest UK Research Excellence Framework (as ranked by Times Higher Education based on REF 2014 GPA scores), with teaching rated ‘Highly Satisfactory’ in the last national quality assessment and student satisfaction of 95%.

 You will be enthused and inspired by teachers who are leaders in their fields, with expertise as diverse as medieval Scandinavia, early-modern Poland and modern East Asia and enthralled by our wonderful collections of historic treasures collected by distinguished alumni over the centuries.

 Philosophers attempt to answer questions such as: What is knowledge?
 What is the nature of truth?
 Why should we act morally?
 Philosophy is just as much the study of reasoning and argument as it is the application of thought to specific problems.

 What makes Philosophy at Aberdeen especially attractive is the breadth of courses, the user-friendly materials you will use and the experts who will teach you.
 In your first year alone, you will study topics such as How Should One Live?
 Controversial Questions, and Experience, Knowledge and Reality.

 The skills you will develop through these subjects – including critical thinking and analysis – will be a great foundation for careers in all sector of business and the public sector, journalism, marketing, local and national government and much more.

 Key Programme Information

 - Learning Mode

 - Study Mode